Polarization gradient cooling

-Polarization gradient cooling (PG cooling) is a technique in laser cooling of atoms.
-It was proposed to explain the experimental observation of cooling below the doppler limit.
-Shortly after the theory was introduced experiments were performed that verified the theoretical predictions.
+Polarization gradient cooling (PG cooling), or Sisyphus cooling, is a technique in laser cooling of atoms by dampening the motion of the trapped particles via photon momentum.
+It was proposed to explain the experimental observation of cooling below the Doppler limit observed in cesium atom-related laser cooling experiments in 1985.
+Shortly after the theory was introduced, experiments were performed that verified the theoretical predictions.
 While Doppler cooling allows atoms to be cooled to hundreds of microkelvin, PG cooling allows atoms to be cooled to a few microkelvin or less.

-The superposition of two counterpropagating beams of light with orthogonal polarizations creates a gradient where the polarization varies in space.
-The gradient depends on which type of polarization is used.
+True to its name, PG cooling involves the use of a polarization gradient typically generated by the superposition of two counter propagating beams of light with orthogonal polarizations.
+This creates a gradient where the polarization varies in space, with the gradient depending on which type of polarization is used.
 Orthogonal linear polarizations (the lin⊥lin configuration) results in the polarization varying between linear and circular polarization in the range of half a wavelength.
 However, if orthogonal circular polarizations (the σ+σ− configuration) are used, the result is a linear polarization that rotates along the axis of propagation.
 Both configurations can be used for cooling and yield similar results, however, the physical mechanisms involved are very different.
 For the lin⊥lin case, the polarization gradient causes periodic light shifts in Zeeman sublevels of the atomic ground state that allows for a Sisyphus effect to occur.
-In the σ+-σ− configuration, the rotating polarization creates a motion-induced population imbalance in the Zeeman sublevels of the atomic ground state resulting in an imbalance in the radiation pressure that opposes the motion of the atom.
+In the σ+-σ− configuration, the rotating polarization creates a motion-induced population imbalance in the Zeeman sublevels of the atomic ground state, resulting in an imbalance in the radiation pressure that opposes the motion of the atom.
 Both configurations achieve sub-Doppler cooling and instead reach the recoil limit.
 While the limit of PG cooling is lower than that of Doppler cooling, the capture range of PG cooling is lower and thus an atomic gas must be pre-cooled before PG cooling.

 Observation of Cooling Below the Doppler Limit

 When laser cooling of atoms was first proposed in 1975, the only cooling mechanism considered was Doppler cooling.
 As such the limit on the temperature was predicted to be the Doppler limit:

 Here kb is the Boltzmann constant, T is the temperature of the atoms, and Γ is the inverse of the excited state's radiative lifetime.

-Early experiments seemed to be in agreement with this limit.
+Early experiments seemed to be in agreement with this limit, and it was understood to be the main method of laser cooling atoms.
 However, in 1988 experiments began to report temperatures below the Doppler limit.
 These observations would take the theory of PG cooling to explain.

 Theory

 There are two different configurations that form polarization gradients: lin⊥lin and σ+σ−.
-Both configurations provide cooling, however, the type of polarization gradient and the physical mechanism for cooling are different between the two.
+Both configurations provide cooling, but the type of polarization gradient and the physical mechanism for cooling are different between the two.